JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/django-docker/index.md

   postgres_data:
 ```

  - **nginx** : NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
-[Igor Sysoev](https://en.wikipedia.org/wiki/Igor_Sysoev) originally wrote NGINX to solve the C10K problem, a term coined in 1999 to describe the difficulty that existing web servers experienced in handling large numbers (the 10K) of concurrent connections
+[Igor Sysoev](https://en.wikipedia.org/wiki/Igor_Sysoev) originally wrote NGINX to solve the C10K problem, a term coined in 1999 to describe the difficulty that existing web servers experienced in handling large numbers (the 10K) of concurrent connections.

  - **web**: Under the web section we are going to run our Django application through Gunicorn.
 Gunicorn is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
 If you are using Django 3 then you can also go ahead with an ASGI server like Uvicorn which is based on uvloop and httptools, with an emphasis on speed.